ericseandevlin/control/README.md

 -------

-CONCEPT / LAYOUT
+### CONCEPT / LAYOUT
  - visually will be in the vein of doomsday survival blogs:http://www.shtfplan.com/   or   http://www.thesurvivalistblog.net/    or    https://www.doomsdayprep.com/

- - the concept is only give users choices that will allow them to experience the unfairness and desperation that leads to isolation and violence.
-Similar to how depression quest allows the player to understand the limitations caused bydepression experientially: http://www.depressionquest.com/
+ - the concept is to only give users choices that will allow them to experience the unfairness and desperation that leads to isolation and violence.
+Similar to how the game Depression Quest allows the player to understand the limitations caused by depression experientially: http://www.depressionquest.com/

  - PLAYERS: you are trying to protect yourself and survive.
  - OBJECTIVE: stay alive.

-USER STORIES
+### USER STORIES
  - all users begin with 100 points.
  - users can buy guns with their points.
  - all guns begin with initial set prices at the gun store.